 A physical therapist will examine a patient then create a recovery plan.
 They often focus on treatments that reduce the need for surgery and prescriptive drugs.
-A physical therapist uses a combination of exercise, stretches, hands-on techniques and equipment to restore function or relieve pain.
+A physical therapist uses a combination of exercise, stretches, hands-on techniques, and equipment to restore function or relieve pain.

-Career outlook for a physical therapist
+Becoming a physical therapist

 According to the Bureau of Labor Statistics, employment of physical therapists in the U.S. is expected to grow much faster than average.
 This is due to the aging baby-boomer population who are staying active later in life and are more likely to deal with health conditions that can benefit from physical therapy.
 Secondly, there has been an increase in chronic conditions such as diabetes and obesity so physical therapists are needed to help these patients manage the effects of these conditions.